szerrade-uw/Cropbox.jl/docs/src/tutorials/gdd.md

 end
 ```

-Note that we do not have to assign a DataFrame to the variable at declaration.
-We have tagged the variable with a `parameter` tag so that we can assign a DataFrame during the configuration.
+ Note that we have tagged the variable with a `parameter` tag so that we can assign a DataFrame during the configuration.
 We will set the index of the extracted DataFrame as the "date" column of the data source.
-The `init` tag is used to specify the starting row of the data that we want to take. `calendar.date` refers to the `date` variable in the `Calendar` system, and is a `track` variable that keeps track of the dates of simulation.
+The `init` tag is used to specify the starting row of the data that we want to store. `calendar.date` refers to the `date` variable in the `Calendar` system, and is a `track` variable that keeps track of the dates of simulation.
 The initial value of `date` is dependent on `calendar.init` which we will assign during configuration.
-By setting `init` to `calendar.date`, we are making sure that `provide` variable extracts data from the correct starting row corresponding to the desired initial date of simulation.
+By setting `init` to `calendar.date`, we are making sure that the `provide` variable extracts data from the correct starting row corresponding to the desired initial date of simulation.

 Now we can finally declare the temperature variable using one of the columns of the DataFrame represented by `data`.
 Because this variable is *driven* from a source, we will be declaring a `drive` variable named `T`.
 The `from` tag specifies the DataFrame source and the `by` tag specifies which column to take the values from.